-Thank you so much Misha, for being a part of Post Art Northwest!
+Thank you so much Sophia, for being a part of Post Art Northwest!

-Congratulations eaweber19 & kelly.m, you are the winners of our February postcards*!
-I will be in touch shortly to get them to you.
+Congratulations jesskutilek, you are the winner of our October postcard!
+I will be in touch shortly to get it to you.

 If you haven’t already, don’t forget to sign up for my newsletter.
 All subscribers are automatically entered into a random monthly drawing for a chance to receive a postcard from Post Art Northwest.